lohedges/latuxit/README.md

 ## Example workflow

 ### Basic usage
-Suppose we want a nice red image of the canonical partition function... here's a short example of a possible LaTuXiT workflow.
+Suppose we want a nice red image of the canonical partition function.
+Here's a short example of a possible LaTuXiT workflow.

 ``` bash